Yujie-7/digital-twin-modeling/README.md

 # Digital Twin Modeling and Evaluation (Steam Flow Control)

-This repository provides the implementation of three representative digital twin (DT) modeling approaches for an industrial steam flow control process, together with a unified evaluation pipeline for both **static accuracy metrics** and **dynamic response metrics**.
+This repository provides the implementation of three representative digital twin (DT) modeling approaches for an industrial steam flow control process, together with a unified evaluation framework for **steady-state** and **transient** metrics.

 **Included DT models**
 - **Physics-based model**